TKSjp/HaplotypeExplorer/README.md

 - Put multi-FASTA as `input.fasta` and run `python createHTML.py`
 - `result.html` will automatically open after calculation.

+## Requirements

+- We confirmed compatibilities of Haplotype Explorer and the bundled python scripts with the latest versions of Safari, Firefox, Edge, Chrome, and Python3 on macOS Catalina 10.15.3, respectively.

 ## Limitation

 Sequence amount, SNV length, and genetic distance among inputs will affect calculation time and result.